What actually is iBaguette.com?

 5 Comments

-Drop a comment to let your opinion be known!
+Drop a comment here to let your opinion be known!

-You can use your Google Account to give yourself a a profile picture, name, and shiny verification icon, or alternatively feel free to comment anonymously.
+We're partnered with Google, so you can use your Google Account to give yourself a profile picture, name, and shiny verification icon; alternatively, feel free to comment anonymously.

 1. Thank you for this!
 I have recommended a few cheat sheets for my Geography class, and sent one to the ICT department.